polkachu/ethereum2-validator/README.md

 Setting up Ethereum validator is mostly automated, but you still need to generate deposit keys and deposit your ETH in the process.
 As a result, there are two ansible playbooks: one for before the deposit key generation and the other after.

-## Step 0: Make your own invetory file.
+## Step 0: Make your own inventory file.

 Get started with